jrhel/ot-harjoitustyo2020/documentation/Architecture description.md

 The main responsibility for the application logic lies with the Logic class, which is supported by the classes Run, Category, and CategoryAttribute.
 The Logic class controls the DAO classess and serves the UI, as illlustrated below:

 <img src="https://github.com/jrhel/ot-harjoitustyo2020/blob/master/documentation/pictures/package-class%20diagram.jpg">

+## Persistent storage of application data

+The classes _CategoryDAO_, _CategoryAttributeDAO_, _RunDAO_, and _RunCategoryDAO_ in th apackage _main.dao_ are responsible for all database operations.
+The application uses the H2 database engine, handled by these classes, and observes the [DAO design pattern](https://en.wikipedia.org/wiki/Data_access_object).

+In order for JUnit tests not to interfere with the users data, 1) the applications DAO classes implement a dynamic naming scheme for the database tables they use while retaining the relationship between the DAOs and thus the intactness of the database, 2) JUnit tests use the same data access objects as the application, but initialize the application logic with a different constructor passing on different names for the DAOs to use for their database tables.
+Thus the application and JUnit tests use the same application logic and the same database, but parallel database tables instead of the same ones.